 A student in our department is first a critical thinker, one who learns to ask questions, seek connections, unpack what is invisible or ignored.
-This critical thinking is achieved through an interdisciplinary curriculum where a student engages the methods of various disciplines (for example, history, sociology, and literature).
+This critical thinking is achieved through an engagement with the methods of various disciplines (for example, history, sociology, and literature).

 One advantage of studying in our department is the chance to develop a curriculum that includes courses from other academic units.
 We advise students in their coordination of classes from departments like philosophy, government, psychology, women and gender studies, economics, American studies, to name a few.
 Our aim, always, is to help students have a rich intellectual experience.